Deathfireofdoom/robot-vacuum/readme.md

 ```
 _to migrate up just change to down_

-Everything should not be up and running, ready to accept jobs.
+Everything should now be up and running, ready to accept jobs.

 # Design and thought process
 ### Repository and service pattern